theKashey/rewiremock/README.md

     - .with(stubs: function | Object) - overloads module with a value
     - .withDefault(stub: function | Object) - overload `default` es6 export
     - .by(otherModule: string) - overload by another module
-    - .callThought() - first load original module, and next extend it by provided stub.
+    - .callThrough() - first load original module, and next extend it by provided stub.
     - .toBeUsed() - enables usage checking.
     - .directChildOnly - will do mock only direct dependencies.
     - .calledFromMock - will do mock only dependencies of mocked dependencies.